HURRY TO GET GREAT SAVINGS!

 • Difficulties with latching to breast or bottle

 • Has a lot of milk dribbling out of the sides of their mouth during feedings.
-If bottle feeding; you have reduced nipple flow and it’s still an issue
+If bottle feeding, you have reduced nipple flow and it’s still an issue

 • Concern of poor weight gain

-• Consistently or more times than not; coughing or gagging during feeds
+• Consistently coughing or gagging during feeds

-• Frequent or large spit ups/reflux
+• Frequent or large spit up/reflux

 • After 3 weeks, takes more than 30 minutes to feed and you have adjusted nipple sizes for your bottle fed baby with no improvement